Seahawks sign coach Pete Carroll to extension through the 2021 season

 A year ago at this time there were national rumors that Pete Carroll might be considering retiring.

-Now, after a season in which the Seahawks have been one of the surprise teams in the NFL, Carroll is set to coach Seattle into his 70s.

-The Seahawks announced Monday afternoon that it had signed Carroll to an extension through the 2021 season.
+Now, after a season in which Seattle has been one of the surprise teams in the NFL, Carroll is set to coach the Seahawks into his 70s — the team and Carroll on Monday announced he had signed a contract extension that will keep him with the team through the 2021 season.
+His current deal had been set to expire following the 2019 season.

 “I am excited to announce that we have extended Head Coach Pete Carroll through the 2021 season,” said Jody Allen, Seahawks Chair and Trustee of the Paul G. Allen Trust in a statement.
 “This will continue the championship culture that we have created in Seattle.”